 Dr. Yaakov Stern is the Division Leader of the Cognitive Neuroscience Division of the Sergievsky Center, and Professor of Clinical Neuropsychology, at the College of Physicians and Surgeons of Columbia University, New York.
 Alvaro Fernandez interviews him here as part of our research for The SharpBrains Guide to Brain Fitness book.

-Dr. Stern is one of the leading proponents of the Cognitive reserve theory, which aims to explain why some individuals with full Alzheimer’s pathology (accumulation of plaques and tangles in their brains) can keep normal lives until they die, while others ‑with the same amount of plaques and tangles- display the severe symptoms we associate with Alzheimer’s Disease.
+Dr. Stern is one of the leading researchers of the Cognitive Reserve theory, which aims to explain why some individuals with full Alzheimer’s pathology (accumulation of plaques and tangles in their brains) can keep normal lives until they die, while others with the same amount of plaques and tangles display the severe symptoms we associate with Alzheimer’s Disease.
 He has published dozens of peer-reviewed scientific papers on the subject.

 The concept of a Cognitive Reserve has been around since 1989, when a post mortem analysis of 137 people with Alzheimer’s Disease showed that some patients exhibited fewer clinical symptoms than their actual pathology suggested.
 These patients also showed higher brain weights and greater number of neurons when compared to age-matched controls.
 The investigators hypothesized that the patients had a larger “reserve” of neurons and abilities that enable them to offset the losses caused by Alzheimer’s.
 Since then, the concept of Cognitive Reserve has been defined as the ability of an individual to tolerate progressive brain pathology without demonstrating clinical cognitive symptoms.

 - Lifetime experiences, like education, engaging occupation, and leisure activities, have been shown to have a major influence on how we age, specifically on whether we will develop Alzheimer’s symptoms or not.